A1.22: Body parts

 Exercise 3: Cluster the words

-Instruction: Divide the words into two groups: body parts that you see on the front of your body and body parts that you have on the back.
+Instruction: Sort the words into two groups: body parts of the head and body parts of the body.

 Exercise 4: Translate and use in a sentence